-The 2012 Excellence in Research for Australia (ERA) placed the University of Newcastle equal 7th for research and found 90% of our research to be world standard or above.
-We achieved ERA ratings of 5 (denoting 'well above world class') for the following research areas relating to defence:
+The University of Newcastle is ranked in the top 10 Universities in Australia for our research and is the most research-intensive regional university in the country.
+In 2012, the Excellence in Research for Australia (ERA) placed the University of Newcastle equal 7th for research and found 90% of our research to be world standard or above.

 - Centre for Complex Dynamic Systems and Control (CDSC)